BobBrown1/sogi-ai/README.md

 # SOGI AI

 **SOGI AI** is a single-page web application made with [React.js](https://reactjs.org).
 Development is currently in progress and results may not always be accurate.
+You can view the live site at [sogi-ai.web.app](https://sogi-ai.web.app).

 # About